A3 road: History

-A programme of road improvements, starting in the 1920s, transformed the road, so that it is now predominantly a two- or three-lane carriageway, bypassing the town centres; south of the South Downs National Park, it includes a section of motorway, the A3(M), just before the road reaches the A27 at Havant.
+A programme of road improvements, starting in the 1920s, transformed the road, so that it became predominantly a two- or three-lane carriageway, bypassing some town centres; south of the South Downs National Park, it included a section of motorway, the A3(M), just before the road reaches the A27 at Havant.
 The construction of the Kingston and Guildford bypasses in the 1920s and 1930s made use of temporary narrow-gauge railways to move the construction materials.
-The Esher bypass, between Hook from the first mentioned bypass to the M25, is three lanes with a motorway-standard hard shoulder; from there to Guildford the road has three lanes.